|Nutritional Guidelines (per serving)|

 Brush lamb with lemon juice, then olive oil, then massage in herb/seasoning mixture.

-Using a thin paring knife, cut deep slits 1 inch apart all over the leg.
+Using a thin paring knife, cut deep slits 1-inch apart all over the leg.
 Then stuff each slit with a sliver of garlic and rosemary leaf.
 Let leg warm on a kitchen counter for three hours.
+(Note: The lamb can be prepped an entire day in advance then simply allowed to warm up on the counter before cooking.)

 Heat oven to 275 F.

-Position leg on a rack in a roasting pan and roast until an instant-read thermometer reads 130 degrees for medium rare or 140 for medium (2 - 2 1/2 hours depending on your oven).
+Position leg on a rack in a roasting pan and roast until an instant-read thermometer reads 130 F for medium rare or 140 for medium (2 to 2 1/2 hours depending on your oven).

 Remove from oven, tent with foil, and let rest for 15 minutes.
 Meanwhile, heat oven to it's the highest setting.

-Return roast to oven and cook until well-browned - 10 to 15 minutes.
+Return roast to oven and cook until well-browned, about 10 to 15 minutes.